Mampenda/Multiprogramming/214Vault/214VaultVersion2/semaphores_in_AWAIT_language/solutions.md

 mutex for the table.
 The advantage of this is that each process waits for its own semaphore before accessing the critical section, minimizing the chance of two processes/threads accessing the critical section at the same time.

-## Producers and Consumers - Split Binary Semaphores
+## Exercise 5: Producers and Consumers - Split Binary Semaphores

 Make producers/consumers processes that synchronizes with split binary semaphores.
 The buffer has only room for one element of data.